pyaesone17/laracrud/readme.md

 Otherwise it will create simple controller that use Model directly.

 ##Todos
-1.creating migration file with many fields
+1. creating migration file with many fields
-2.creating more methods in Base Repo
+2. creating more methods in Base Repo
-3.So Many Things
+3. So Many Things